AJGreaves/thehouseofmouse/README.md

 - In order to keep the site uncluttered only a few icons were utilized.
 - The search icon and shopping cart icons were used in the navigation bar as they are conventionally used in this setting and would be what the user expects to see.
+- Yellow cheese icons are used as pointers between breadcrumb links on pages that have worked their way deeper into the hierarchical structure of the website information.
+These were used to add a little humour to a usually boring aspect of a website.
 - On the home page the important facts about The House of Mouse are laid out using icons and simple text for quick assimilation of info (see image above).
 - Star icons are used in the testimonials section of the home page, to emphasize the high level of reviews the shop already has on Etsy.
 - The Facebook logo icon is included in the footer to lead visitors to The House of Mouse facebook page.